Call Today 310-453-1234

 Regenerative Orthopedics Effectively Repairs the Injured Knee

 Regenerative Orthopedics can successfully resolve the injury without the need for surgery.
-There are three types of Prolotherapy or Regenerative Orthopedics, and they work by stimulating the body’s healing system, which makes it a natural process.
+There are three types of Prolotherapy, or Regenerative Orthopedics, which work by stimulating the body’s healing system, making the process natural.
 By injecting various solutions, the body is triggered to repair itself.
-Regenerative Orthopedics are the safest and most effective treatment option for the repair of ligaments, tendons, and cartilage damage.
+Regenerative Orthopedics is the safest and most effective treatment option for repairing ligament, tendon, and cartilage damage.

 Benefits of Regenerative Orthopedics versus Surgery:

 1. It is not surgery.
-Along with that, there are no surgical side effects such as poor wound healing, infections, device failure, and more.
+Additionally, there are no surgical complications, such as poor wound healing, infections, or device failure.

 2. There is no downtime.
 You might have to take it easy for a few days, but there is no period of immobilization.
-You can do your normal activities and slowly return to exercise and full function within a week or two, as pain allows.
+You can continue your normal activities and gradually return to exercise and full function within a week or two, as pain permits.

 3. It is a natural way.
 It allows your own body to heal itself.